gnulnx/anouman/README.md

     root    ALL=(ALL:ALL) ALL

-Next we want to make sure our server has the appropriate database software installed.
-This tutorial will assume you are using MySQL
+Next you need to make sure your server has the appropriate database software installed.
+This tutorial will assume you are using MySQL since the provision script above already installed mysql-client you only need to install mysql-server.

     sudo apt-get install mysql-server

-Now we will use ifconfig to determine the public ip address of our new server.
+Now we will use ifconfig to determine the public ip address of your new server.

     ifconfig

-Remember this information because we now want to log out and then log back in as the user anouman:
+Remember this information because you know want to logout and log back in as your new user.

     exit
-    ssh anouman@your.ip.address
+    ssh anouman@your.vm.ip.address

-Assuming this worked then you are ready to walk through the anouman tutorial and in the process deploy your django project on a fresh virtual machine.
+Assuming this worked then you are ready to walk through the anouman tutorial and deploy your django project on a fresh virtual machine.